 Our Levy Promise

 Our levy promise was to maintain the existing level of library services funded by the 2015 levy.
 We promised to preserve 47 open hours a week across the Downtown Library and Bethel and Sheldon branches.
-As we emerged from the restrictions of the pandemic, we did that, providing increased opportunities for cardholders to borrow materials and use resources.
+We did that in year one of the 2020 levy renewal and we continued to provide the same level of hours in FY23, giving increased opportunities for cardholders to borrow materials and use resources.

-During the past year we also increased registered users by 7,441.
-The total number of cardholders in FY22 was 112,695.
+During the past year we also increased registered users by 8,860.
+The total number of cardholders in FY23 was 98,497.
+An astute observer might recall the number of registered users in FY22 was 112,695.
+The cause for the difference is long-time inactive users were purged from the system.

 Books and resources make up just a part of what Eugene Public Library offers.
-As we emerged from pandemic restrictions, it was our free, diverse programming that people were eager to see return.
-We were eager to bring back programs that served kids, teens and adults, and to provide the many onsite services that our community values.
+In year two of the operating levy, we continued to increase our free, diverse programming that people were eager to see return after the pandemic.
+We brought back more programs that served kids, teens and adults and started new programs to reach out to underserved populations.

 Our levy promise

-While we have not yet reached pre-pandemic program numbers, we made significant progress with an increase from 345 events in FY21 to 580 in FY22.
-Attendance at these programs also approached pre-2020 levels, going from 5,761 to 17,228.
+We still have not reached pre-pandemic program numbers, but we again made significant progress with an increase from 580 events in FY22 to 798 in FY23.
+Attendance also increased from one year to the next, from 17,228 to 30,312.

 Eugene Public Library continually works to maintain a diverse collection of materials for our community.
 That means making items available in physical and digital forms as well as providing access to a broad range of materials and technology.